foxholden/ROHan/README.md

 - By default, ROHan generates windows of "--size"bp along autosomes, you can override this and use the regions in a bed file.
 With either option, you can specify individual sites to consider using --map, this is recommended for ancient samples with short fragment size and with some damage.

+### The percentage of classified segments does not sum up to one (100%), why?

+- The % of segments should not necessarily sum up to one.
+Segments can be:

+* in ROH
+* not in ROH
+* not sure

+Therefore, because of the segments in the "not sure" category, this percentages will not sum up to 100%.